8 Anatomy of Aircraft & Spacecraft

 Another important consideration in the aerodynamic design of the airframe is to keep any changes in cross-sectional shape relatively gradual, which reduces the tendency of the flow to separate from the surfaces, which will minimize drag.
 For an airliner, the shape of the airframe near the wing may also be subtly shaped in such a way as to reduce wave drag in cruise flight at transonic flow conditions (i.e., just below the speed of sound) where shock waves start to manifest.

 As shown in the image below, the anatomy of a military fighter airplane is quite different from that of an airliner.
 Fighter airplanes are often required to fly supersonically, so the wings are thin and more delta-shaped with relatively short spans.
 The overall size and weight of the airplane must be minimized to give good airspeeds and maneuverability, which may impose extremely high loads on the structure.
 Instead of passengers, the airplane will carry a payload of various offensive and defensive weapons, including bombs and rockets.
+The design requirements may also call for ballistic protection of the cockpit area and critical aircraft systems.

 A large part of the internal structure of a fighter airplane accommodates the engine (or engines) and the needed fuel.
 Jettisonable external fuel tanks are often used to extend the range and mission endurance because of the limited internal fuel tankage and the high fuel burn rates, especially when using the afterburners.
 Relatively large and aerodynamically powerful all-flying vertical and horizontal stabilizers are often used, which help give the airplane good maneuverability.
 Ballistic protection may also be needed for pilots and flight-critical systems, which can significantly add to the airplanes’ empty weight.